mirairoad/mirairoad/README.md

 ### Hi, I am Leo. 👋

-# I'm a Developer with a big love for business logic.
+# I'm a Developer.

-- 🔭 I’m currently working on Headless CMS
+- 🔭 I’m currently working on a healthy framework
-- 🌱 I’m currently building a standalone authenticator
-- 💬 Ask me about me, myself and I
-- 📫 How to reach me: leo@ellelab.dev
 - ⚡ Fun fact: I don't like PHP